groff - front end to the GNU roff document formatting

 are generally preserved in preprocessor output and interpreted as macro

-calls subsequently by troff
+calls subsequently by troff.
+The ideal preprocessor is

-not yet available in groff
+not yet available in groff.

 TABLE

-input files designed to produce no
+Macro files are roff input files designed to produce no

 output themselves but instead ease the preparation of other

-documents.
+roff documents.
 When a macro file is installed at a standard

 location and suitable for use by a general audience, it is termed a

-macro package
+macro package.

-Macro packages can be loaded prior to any roff
+Macro packages can be loaded prior to any roff input

 documents with the -m option.
 The GNU roff